kandros/react-assessment/readme.md

 - A page that allow edit of a user (3 in schema)

-## API constrain
+## constrains

 - a user creation or user update can randomly fail.
 - if a creation fails, try again without the user knowing
 - if a creation fails two times in a row inform the user that something went wrong and show a button that allow for a retry
-- cannot have two or more friends with the same name
+- cannot have two or more users with the same name

 ## Faq